-Panasonic GH4 versus Panasonic GM1
+Panasonic GH4 vs GM1

-The Panasonic Lumix DMC-GH4 and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in February 2014 and October 2013.
+The Panasonic Lumix DMC-GH4 and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in February 2014 and October 2013.
 Both the GH4 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH4 has a resolution of 15.9 megapixel, whereas the GM1 provides 15.8 MP.
+The GH4 has a resolution of 15.9 megapixels, whereas the GM1 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (56 percent) than the Panasonic GH4.
 Moreover, the GM1 is substantially lighter (64 percent) than the GH4.
 It is worth mentioning in this context that the GH4 is splash and dust resistant, while the GM1 does not feature any corresponding weather-sealing.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.